bgermann/cforms2/readme.txt

 = 14.9.10 =
 * bugfix:   do not depend on TLD consisting of only 2-4 characters, even on non-AJAX forms
+* bugfix:   do not reset multipage form on back button

 = 14.9.9 =
 * enhanced: remove old picture in help section